-2) the message is delivered to a bulk-mail folder
+- the message is delivered to a spam or junk folder

 Any message that fails to make it to the inbox is a lost revenue opportunity to businesses, which is why deliverability is a topic so near and dear to marketers.
 That said, while we often hear people referring to deliverability as a “black hole” that can never be fully understood, in reality there is actually a silver bullet solution to optimizing your delivery: list health.
-If the health of your subscriber list is good, your mail will reach the inbox.
+If the health of your subscriber list is good, and you are sending mail that your recipients LOVE, your mail will reach the inbox.

 ISPs receive billions of messages a day and are unable to accept and deliver all of them at once.
-As a result, they rely on advanced algorithms to determine a “reputation” for each stream of incoming mail.
+As a result, they rely on advanced algorithms to determine a “reputation” for each stream of incoming mail and 95% of all mail is blocked outright.
 Your reputation score dictates whether your mail will be delivered to the inbox, to the bulk folder, or either throttled (put into a waiting queue) or completely blocked (mail will not be delivered until someone reaches out to the ISP requesting unblock, and it should be noted that the likelihood of an unblock being granted is again based on your reputation).
 This begs the important question, what factors play into my reputation?
 Most importantly, list health!